ecmwf-lab/climetlab-s2s-ai-challenge/README.md

 Sub seasonal to Seasonal (S2S) Artificial Intelligence Challenge : https://s2s-ai-challenge.github.io/

 In this README is a description of how to get the data for the S2S AI challenge.
 Here is a more general [description of the S2S data](https://confluence.ecmwf.int/display/S2S/Description).
-The data used for the S2S AI challenge is a subset of this S2S data.
-More detail could be found at https://confluence.ecmwf.int/display/S2S  and https://confluence.ecmwf.int/display/S2S/Parameters.
+The data used for the S2S AI challenge is a subset of the S2S data library.
+More detail can be found at https://confluence.ecmwf.int/display/S2S  and https://confluence.ecmwf.int/display/S2S/Parameters.

 There are several ways to use the datasets.
-Either by direct download (wget, curl, browser) for GRIB and NetCDF formats ; or using the climetlab python package with this addon, for GRIB and NetCDF and zarr formats.
-Zarr is a cloud-friendly experimental data format and supports dowloading only the part of the data that is required.
+Either by direct download (`wget`, `curl`, `browser`) for [`GRIB`](https://en.wikipedia.org/wiki/GRIB) and [NetCDF](https://en.wikipedia.org/wiki/NetCDF) formats; or using the `climetlab` python package with this addon, for `GRIB` and `NetCDF` and `zarr` formats. [`zarr`](https://zarr.readthedocs.io/en/stable/) is a cloud-friendly experimental data format and supports dowloading only the part of the data that is required.
 It has been designed to work better than classical format on a cloud environment (experimental).

 ## Datasets description

 There are four datasets provided for this challenge.
-As we are aiming at bringing together the two communities of Machine Learning and Weather Prediction, they have been aliases to use both two points of views :
+As we are aiming at bringing together the two communities of Machine Learning and Weather Prediction, they have been aliases to use both two points of views:

 | ML                          | NWP                          |                                                        |
 | --------------------------- | ---------------------------- | ------------------------------------------------------ |